Skip to content

 • Download the BioGTK application for either OSX-x64 or OSX-Arm from releases.

-• Make the .app bundle executable by opening terminal in the Contents/MacOS folder then run "chmod 755 BioGTKApp"
+• Make the .app bundle executable by opening terminal in the Contents/MacOS folder then run "chmod 755 BioGTKApp" then drag it into the applications folder.

 • Optionally install OpenSlide for better navigation of whole-slide-images.